PANEL AND WORKSHOP SUBMISSION CRITERIA AND INFO

 » Minimum number of participants per panel is three (including a chair person).
 For the panel format where each speaker presents for a certain lenght of time (as compared to some workshops formats) panels with more than five speakers often leave too little time for audience discussion and panel interaction.
 We recommend that panels have no more than five speakers and that panel chairs provide up to half of the panel session time for audience discussion.

 panel and workshop registration (all panelists must register for the conference)

-» In order to cover conference costs we require that panelists register for the conference.
-We ask panel organizers to make sure that all speakers on their panel (discussants, etc.) are registered (click here to register now) .
-If you have scholarship requests, contact us at email@example.com.
+» In order to cover conference costs we require that panelists/workshop participants register for the conference.
+We ask panel/workshop organizers to make sure that all speakers on their panel (discussants, etc.) or all participants for their workshop are registered (click here to register now) .
+If you have scholarship requests, contact us at firstname.lastname@example.org.

-» We invite foreign participation but unfortunately cannot pay for travel costs for panelists or provide translators at this time.
+» We invite foreign participation but unfortunately cannot pay for travel costs for panelists/workshop participants or provide translators at this time.